orthecreedence/hustle/README.md

 ### Hustle.Queue
 The Hustle queue system allows jobs to be atomically grabbed and operated on by any number of workers.
-Each job can only be reserved by one worker at a time, make the queue great for running backgroun tasks.
+Each job can only be reserved by one worker at a time.

 Hustle.Queue takes heavy inspiration from [beanstalkd](http://kr.github.io/beanstalkd/),
 in fact most functions have the same names as the [beanstalkd protocol](https://github.com/kr/beanstalkd/blob/master/doc/protocol.txt).